h3x5p34k/h3x5p34k.github.io/source/_posts/2014-08-25-apaiut-cert-colors-write-up.markdown

 first 2 by 2 tested each number till 45 no divisor found with other numbers but other numbers had divisor , then deleted 45 and test for divisor of all numbers to gether the result was "7" ...

-divided all numbers to 7 expect 45 this was the result
+divided all numbers to 7 except 45 this was the result

 ```perl